superbort/xiapi-sys/README.md

 some new features may be unsupported.
 All cameras that are supported by xiAPI are also supported by these bindings.

 ### Requirements
-To use these bindings, the XIMEA software package must be installed in the default path (For Windows: C:\XIMEA; For Linux: /opt/XIMEA).
+To use these bindings without configuration, the XIMEA software package must be installed in the default path (For Windows: C:\XIMEA; For Linux: /opt/XIMEA).

+#### Non-standard library location
+If your xiAPI installation uses a non-standard install directory, set `XIAPI_INCLUDE_DIR` to the path of the `$XIAPI/include` path to specify the header location.

 ### Documentation
 Specific documentation for this package is still WIP.